anu-shrestha-data/sql-sales-analysis/README.md

 FROM orders
 GROUP BY region
 ORDER BY total_sales DESC;
+This query shows total sales per region from highest to lowest.

+SELECT region, COUNT(*) AS Total_orders
+FROM orders
+GROUP BY region
+ORDER BY Total_orders DESC;
+This query sorts regions from higheest sales to lowest.

+SELECT region, AVG(sales) AS average_sales
+FROM orders
+GROUP BY region
+This query shows average sales per region.

 ## Key Insights
 - Some regions generate significantly higher sales than others.